jesse-kaufman/portfolio-site/src/content/projects/custom-keyboard-layout/index.md

 ## Conclusion

 This keyboard layout significantly reduces hand strain while improving typing speed and workflow efficiency for developers.
 By incorporating multiple layers, intuitive combos, a leader key for launching apps, and META keys for in-app shortcuts, this layout is an advanced solution for programmers seeking ergonomic and rapid input solutions.

+Hands down, though, the switch to Colemak-DH has been the biggest improvement to my keyboard setup.
+Even on my laptop, I notice less strain on my hands.